crseat/example-data-pipeline/README.md

 `500 Internal Server Error`: If an error occurs during processing.

 ## Performance
 Design decisions were made to try and make the server as efficient as possible.
 Echo was chosen as the web framework due to it's high performance and minimal design.
-I'm also producing to kafka in batches and consumer in a go routine.
+I'm also producing to kafka in batches and consuming the messages in a go routine.
 I ran load testing on the server use the Vegeta load testing tool and the server is quite performant.
 With only one kafka topic/partition and the app running in a limited memory container I recieved the following results:
 ```
 vegeta attack -rate 0 -duration 10s -targets=target.txt -max-workers 2000 | tee results.bin | vegeta report
 Requests      [total, rate, throughput]         173150, 17315.90, 16486.92